MicrosoftDocs/VBA-Docs/api/Word.Application.ActiveProtectedViewWindow.md

 ## Example

-The following code example displays the caption text for the active protected view window.
+The following code example displays the caption text for the active Protected View window.

 ```vb